Creative writing classes

-This is a mixed ability course, suitable for those wanting to learn new skills and writers looking to polish existing talents.
+Twice a year we run a mixed ability course, suitable for those wanting to learn new skills and writers looking to polish existing talents.

 The topics covered during the course will include character development, utilizing your senses, writing from life experience and much more.
 The focus is primarily on fiction, but the skills you will learn are applicable to poetry and writing for screen and stage.

 Please note that this class is not open to under 16s.